 Each share of Class A common stock entitles the holder thereof to one vote and each share of Class B common stock entitles the holder thereof to ten votes.
-All shares of common stock vote together as a single class.
+Shares of Class A common stock and Class B common stock vote together as a single class.
 A complete list of stockholders of record entitled to vote at this Annual Meeting will be available for ten days before this Annual Meeting at the principal executive office of the Company for inspection by stockholders during ordinary business hours for any purpose germane to this Annual Meeting.

 You are urged to review carefully the information contained in the enclosed proxy statement prior to deciding how to vote your shares.
-This notice and the attached proxy statement are first being disseminated to stockholders on or about May 3, 2024.
+This notice and the attached proxy statement are first being disseminated to stockholders on or about April 28, 2025.